th-we/deskflow-wiki/Workarounds.md

 # AltGr key

-Support for AltGr is limited in Synergy.
+Support for AltGr is limited in Deskflow.
 Some users have good luck with remapping the Alt key to AltGr.
 You will have to use a config file for this, it is not supported in the GUI.
 Here are the instructions for that:

 Start by exporting your current configuration, using File -> Save Configuration As.